Wool Postmortem published

 Wool has been our second project since the birth of Milkstone Studios, and we got the development process, and the engine, much more streamlined.
 Our hopes about the game were high, but they haven’t been fulfilled (only 750 sales in 4 months).

 We think Wool is one of the most polished games of the channel.
 We did extensive betatesting to achieve a fun and challenging gameplay and level designs.
-We listened from other user’s opinions on the early phases and decided to focus on improving the overall experience instead of adding content “with no soul”.
+We listened from other user’s opinions on the early phases and decided to focus on improving the overall experience instead of adding content “with no -soul”.

 An example of this can be found in the sound and music department, with lots of different and well-placed sounds (special mention to the “stampede” sound effect when many sheeps run at once).